shahsdharmil/Data-Visualization/README.md

 Data-Visualization Codes for Sem-6.

 Practical 1
-Setup Environment for all the Tools
+Setup Environment for all the Tools.

 Practical 2(a)
 Develop different graphical shapes using HTML5 CANVAS